TayhoSolutions/watermelondb-befe/README.md

 [![NestJS](https://img.shields.io/badge/NestJS-11.x-red.svg)](https://nestjs.com/)
 [![Expo](https://img.shields.io/badge/Expo-54.x-blue.svg)](https://expo.dev/)

-A production-ready, offline-first full-stack application with React Native Expo mobile app and NestJS backend, featuring real-time bidirectional sync powered by WatermelonDB.
+An offline-first full-stack application with React Native Expo mobile app and NestJS backend, featuring real-time bidirectional sync powered by WatermelonDB.

+⚠️ This is more of an Proof-Of-Concept to see if Mobile and Backend work together.
+⚠️ Respecting Schema versioning and Migrations is not implemented. (https://watermelondb.dev/docs/Implementation/SyncImpl#migration-syncs)

 ## 🛠 Tech Stack